sergiodaviduo/ear-rhythm-training/README.md

 Web app that tests your musical ear by playing short random sporadic sequences of sound, and validating it by tapping the spacebar at the exact rhythm.

-Run with:

-"python mysite/manage.py runserver"
+Start web server with "npm start"

-To edit JS, run "npm start" to make live changes to JS app
+To edit JS live, run "npm run js" to make live changes to JS app